Why Threat-Free Threat Modeling Doesn’t Work

 1. Business Use Cases: As a risk-centric approach, the context for risk is going to best be tied to what impact the application has to the business.

-End goal of Step 1 of PASTA is to understand what role the application has in supporting front end and back end business processes and what inherent risks related to confidentiality, integrity, availability or regulatory compliance are at risk.
+End goal of Step 1 of PASTA is to understand what role the application has in supporting front-end and backend business processes and what inherent risks related to confidentiality, integrity, availability or regulatory compliance are at risk.
 One great value to risk-centric threat models is that they align to the reality that most organization do not have the means to reach a 0-risk threat model.

 As a result, it is better to focus on the threats that are going to most greatly affect the business risk via the subject application.